 SW Safety Solutions Nominated on Ragan’s CSR & Diversity Award for their Sustainability Efforts

-SW is celebrated as a finalist on the Green and Environmental Stewardship category for CSR & ESG Business Practices.UNION CITY , CALIFORNIA , USA , June 22, 2022 /EINPresswire.com/ -- SW Safety Solutions Inc., known for their innovative and environmentally sustainable EcoTek gloves, will be presented as one of the four finalists of the Ragan’s Corporate Social Responsibilities and Diversity Award at a special awards luncheon in July 2022, under the Green and Environmental Stewardship category for CSR & ESG Business Practices.
+SW is celebrated as a finalist on the Green and Environmental Stewardship category for CSR & ESG Business Practices.UNION CITY , CA, USA, June 22, 2022 /EINPresswire.com/ -- SW Safety Solutions Inc., known for their innovative and environmentally sustainable EcoTek gloves, will be presented as one of the four finalists of the Ragan’s Corporate Social Responsibilities and Diversity Award at a special awards luncheon in July 2022, under the Green and Environmental Stewardship category for CSR & ESG Business Practices.

 SW has always been steadfast in their goal to transform the single use nitrile glove industry to be more sustainable - such as introducing a biodegradable technology, EcoTek, which reduces waste in landfills by 92.6% in only 2.5 years.
 This is not the only commitment SW has made.
 They have changed the company mission to champion sustainable practices internally and externally for a brighter future, even rebranding SW as an acronym for Sustainable World.